stardothosting/jenkins-push-scripts/README.md

 You can read a blog post that goes into further details for the [Jenkins Wordpress push script](https://www.shift8web.ca/2017/12/wordpress-plugin-to-integrate-jenkins-build-api/) for more details as far as how the script works.

+## Drupal 8
+I have included a shell script for pushing a Drupal 8 site via Jenkins.
+This script likely will need to be modified to suit your environment.
+The script is designed to accommodate synchronizing to multiple webservers for a production push.

+This script relies on git to pull code based on the branch pushed and is similar to how the Laravel push script is structured.

 ## About
 We are a [Web Design Company in Toronto](https://www.shift8web.ca) that specializes in infrastructure management as well as design and development of Wordpress, Drupal, Laravel and Django projects.